dparmar32/NoteTaker-Express/README.md

 * Repository contains quality README file with description, screenshot, and link to deployed application.

-## Review

-You are required to submit BOTH of the following for review:

-* The URL of the functional, deployed application.

-* The URL of the GitHub repository, with a unique name and a README describing the project.

 ## NPM packages uses
 * [Express](https://www.npmjs.com/package/express)